masoodfaisal/ml-workshop/docs/workshop-2-3-4-data-science.md

 On the third cell, beginning with _minioClient = get_s3_server()_, replace the filename in the second line, with your CSV-FILE you just retrieved in Minio:
 ![](https://github.com/masoodfaisal/ml-workshop/blob/main/docs/images/13-visualise-insert-file-name.png)

 Continue to run your notebook to the end, cell by cell.
-You'll notice the various visual outputs you saw your instructor describe the demo.
+You'll notice the various visual outputs you saw your instructor describe during the demo.

 ## Data Scientist experiments with different models